-Generally, online banking covers typical banking activities that are done through an internet-enabled device.
+Generally, online banking covers typical banking activities.
 You can:

 - View account balances